 Gather & Root Online Foraging Course

 My online foraging course is a great way to learn about wild edible and medicinal plants!
-Sign up to join the waiting list for the gather + root online foraging course here so that you are the first to know when it opens for enrollment.
+Sign up to learn more about the gather + root online foraging course here.

-Foraging for Oregon Grape
+Foraging and Identifying Oregon Grape

 It is in the barberry family and has spiny leaves similar to hollies.
 It is sometimes called Oregon grape-holly, although it’s not a grape or a holly!

-The berries are not grapes nor do they taste anything like grapes.
+Oregon grape berries are not grapes nor do they taste anything like grapes.
 In fact, they are very tart, but edible nonetheless.
 They ripen from late June through August, depending on your location.

 The best way to use the berries is to make jam, pie or wine.
 Anything where sugar is added!
 I’m thinking an Oregon Grape mead would be quite nice.

 Even with the spiny leaves the berries come off their stems quite easily, which is nice.
 It didn’t take long for me to get a small bowl full.

-In the low wild variety you can pretty much only get it from the roots, but in the tall variety the stems are much larger so you can shave off the bark to access it.
+In the low wild variety you can pretty much only get berberine from the roots, but in the tall variety the stems are much larger so you can shave off the bark to access it.
 It has a noticeable yellow color.

-You can use the roots and stems to make a tea, tincture, oil infusion, or salve.
 If you don’t live in western states or can’t seem to find any wild Oregon Grape in your area, you can always order the root from Mountain Rose Herbs.